EladB1/swervec/README.md

  - `string JSON = "{\"key\": \"value\"}"; // valid string`
  - `JSON = "{"key": "value"}"; // invalid string`

 Another way to declare strings is to use multiline strings.
-The multiline strings in Bolt were inspired by the syntax of multiline comments, so they operate in a similar way.
+The multiline strings in Swerve were inspired by the syntax of multiline comments, so they operate in a similar way.
 You can start multiline string with `/"` and terminate them with `"/`.
 Multiline strings allow you to nest quotes without escaping them, and they preserve any whitespace characters such as tabs and newlines.
 Unterminated multiline strings are a syntax error!

 Examples:
 - ```